 ~Being a mom is the toughest yet most rewarding thing I’ve ever done.

-~I talk to my own mom on the phone almost everyday.
+~I talk to my own mom on the phone everyday.

 ~My husband is a stuntman and because of his

 ~I didn’t go to culinary school.
-I do, however, watch a lot of Food Network.
-It’s kind of the same thing, right?
+I do, however, read a ton of cookbooks and watch cooking shows on tv.
+It’s kind of the same thing.

 ~I snowboard 50+ days a year.
 Yeah, it’s awesome.

 ~In the ski world, there is a saying, “No friends on a powder day.”
 I like to think there are no husbands or kids either.

 ~My biggest pet peeve is noisy eaters.
 It hurts.

 ~More than once I’ve been accused of being too honest.
 The good news is you’ll always know where you stand with me.
 The bad news is I might offend you.
 My apologies in advance.